What is the Law Regarding Employment in Indianola?

-"At-will" employment is the most common type of employment, but in some cases there may be an employment contract guaranteeing payments for six months to a year.
-"At-will" employment implies that either the employer or employee can end the job at any time for any reason, so long as it is not illegal to do so In the instance that the employer and employee have an employment contract, laws from both the state and federal government will apply to the city of Indianola
+Employment is normally considered to be "at-will", although at times the employer and employee might have an employment contract preventing termination before it expires.
+"At-will" employment means that either the employer or the employee can terminate the position at any given time, even without a particular reason, so long as the termination does not violate the law In the instance that the employer and employee have an employment contract, laws from both the state and federal government will apply to the city of Indianola

 Anti-Discrimination laws in Indianola

-The laws applicable for citizens of Indianola usually make discrimination illegal at any phase of employment, such as hiring, working environment, and terminations.
-People who live and work in Indianola must follow laws which make it illegal to discriminate on the basis of specific categories.
+Laws that make discrimination illegal at all stages of employment including hiring, wages, and termination policies, all apply to Indianola citizens.
+People who live and work in Indianola must follow laws which make it illegal to discriminate on the basis of particular categories.
 These categories include race, gender, age, national origin, and disability.

 Claims for employment discrimination may be filed with an administrative agency such as EEOC.
 Attorneys often specialize in employment discrimination.